Welcome to Clitheroe Town Council.

 The Town Council consists of 10 elected councillors, one of whom serves as the Town Mayor and another who serves as Deputy Town Mayor.

-The chief officer of the Town Council is the Town Clerk, Mr Bill Alker.
+The chief officer of the Town Council is the Town Clerk, Mrs Cathy Holmes.

-The Town Hall Office is located at 9 Church Street, Clitheroe and is open to the public on Monday to Friday between 9am and 1pm.
+The Town Hall Office is located at 9 Church Street, Clitheroe, BB7 2DD and is open to the public on Monday to Friday between 9am and 1pm.

 Other functions of the Town Council include the following:

-Organising a programme of events and entertainments throughout the year including summer band concerts at the castle and the Last Night of the Proms in August.
+- Organising a programme of events and entertainments throughout the year including a summer band concert at the castle and the Last Night of the Proms in August.

-Providing environmental improvements in the Town, with planters in various parts of the Town Centre planters and employing a lengthsman to who carrys out tidy-ups of various parts of the town.
+- Providing environmental improvements in the town and employing a lengthsman to carry out tidy-ups of various parts of the town.

-Organising the Christmas decorations for the Clitheroe Town Centre.
+- Organising the Christmas decorations for Clitheroe town centre.

-The Council also has an input into the Town Planning of Clitheroe, as a consultee of the Planning Authority, who are the Ribble Valley Borough Council.
+The Council also has an input into the town planning of Clitheroe, as a consultee of the Local Planning Authority, who are Ribble Valley Borough Council.

-Council meetings are held on a three weekly cycle at the Town Hall on Church Street, Clitheroe.
+Council meetings are held regularly at the Town Hall on Church Street, Clitheroe.
 Members of the public are welcome to attend these meetings, details of which are given on this website.

-The results of the 2015 elections to the Town Council can be seen here.
+The results of the 2019 elections to the Town Council can be seen here.
+Elections are next due to be held in May 2023.